gocardless/legacy-api-docs/source/docs/07_resources/subscription/03_confirm_a_new_subscription/confirm_a_new_subscription.py.md

 ## Confirm a new subscription

+### Redirection of customer after GoCardless payment page

 When a user has completed the authorization process, the subscription will exist in an 'inactive' state.
 The resource must be confirmed within a short period of time otherwise it will be removed from the database.

-The user will be redirected (a GET request) back to the URI specified with the following parameters:

 The user will be redirected (a GET request) back to the redirect URI specified in the [developer panel](https://dashboard.gocardless.com/developer-details/uri-settings) with the following parameters: